vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 ### 11.1.2 The Revelation: What Was Really Wrong

-In the post-mortem analysis, I discovered something shocking: **the problem wasn't microservices—it was how we decided to split them.**
+In the post-mortem analysis, I discovered something shocking: **the problem wasn't microservices-it was how we decided to split them.**

 We had followed "best practices" that were actually **context-blind rules**:
 - "Services should be small" → We made them too small